• Home

 PSA-10-Jordan

-Be sure to check out our Michael Jordan PSA Grading Guide for a visual guide to Jordan Rookie conditions.
+Check out our Michael Jordan PSA Grading Guide for a visual guide to the 1986 Fleer Jordan Rookie card in various conditions.

 How Do I Sell A Michael Jordan Rookie Card For Top Dollar?

-Be sure to keep a heads up for fake copies, as there are many floating around.
+Keep a heads up for fake copies, as many are floating around.

 1987 fleer jordan